Code-Institute-Submissions/windsurf_event/README.md

 ![](static/images/plan_event.png)

-After you planned an event you could edit or cancel your own event It's not possible to delete others event registrations
+After you plan an event you could edit or cancel your own event It's not possible to delete others event registrations

 ![](static/images/edit_event.png)